arturoberski/Sit_on_chair/README.md

 - in 'application' section there are three drop-down lists from which you can select some options.
 Choosing an option adds it to the summary block and generates the total amount,
 - in 'section 4' there is a contact form.

-In poject there are used some @media rules, providing appropriate view for different screen widths.
+In poject there are used some @media rules, providing appropriate display for different screen widths.